English (ENGL)

 Typically Offered: Fall, Spring.

-ENGL 4002 - Major Authors: Before 1650 (3-15 Credits)
+ENGL 4002 - Major Authors and Directors: Gender in Lit and Film (3-15 Credits)

 Grading Basis: Letter Grade